lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 To change the brightness of a scan slide the slider or input an a positive or negative number into the the numeric field.
 To change constrast slide the slider or input a positive or negative number in the numeric field.

+To clear selections that can be automatically selected but canceled with a brown smudge with an x on it.

 How to launch
 -------------
 To launch skanlite turn on your scanner and that it is connected to your computer.
 To launch the application go to the menu -> graphics -> skanlite or run